MaireadKelly/Project1/README.md

 ## Bugs
 I had problems with positioning of the club logo on the sign up page.
 I resolved this by through suggestions on chatGPT and also the Love Running code.
 Diffchecker was also used as an aid.
-My Gallery page was very slow to load, using the lighthouse function in google chrome I was able to identify one image in particular was slowing it doen so I removed that image.
+My Gallery page was very slow to load, using the lighthouse function in google chrome I was able to identify one image in particular was slowing it down so I removed that image.

 ## Deployment
 - Github pages